themassiveone/themassiveone/README.md

 Hey 👋, its me - Daniel Mass.

-Im a mostly self taught Software Engineer and a very pationate Homelabber, who enjoys extending his skillset at all times.
+Im a mostly self taught Software Engineer and a very pationate Homelabber.

-Im currently studying Informatics at Heinrich Heine University in Düsseldorf, Germany.
+Im currently studying Computer Science at Heinrich Heine University in Düsseldorf, Germany.

 I also recently successfully completed an apprenticeship as a Specialized Computer Scientist in Software Development.